 Whether you’re a comic strips fan or not, a walk along the Comic Book Route is one of the best things to do in Brussels if you want to delve into the Belgian capital’s distinct culture and admire the city’s extraordinary street art.
 If you’re interested in learning more about the comic strip culture of Brussels though, don’t miss the chance to visit the Belgian Comic Strip Center as well.

-We’d love to included some photos of the more famous murals, but Belgium’s copyright law means you’ll have to go take them yourself (and not publish them anywhere!)
+We’d love to include some photos of the more famous murals, but Belgium’s copyright law means you’ll have to go take them yourself (and not publish them anywhere!)

 3. Countless Museums & Art Galleries